mikepsinn/think-bynumbers-jekyll/_posts/2012-11-25-the-hedonistic-imperative.md

 categories:
   - Solutions
 ---
-One of the most cost effective solutions that will be evaluated by the Crowdsourcing Utopia system is David Pearce&#8217;s [Hedonistic Imperative](http://web.archive.org/web/20161019211101/https://www.hedweb.com/). ability to control the motivational and reward systems in the brain.
+One of the most cost effective solutions that will be evaluated by the Crowdsourcing Utopia system is David Pearce's [Hedonistic Imperative](http://web.archive.org/web/20161019211101/https://www.hedweb.com/). ability to control the motivational and reward systems in the brain.

 <div align="center">
   <center>